electrode-io/electrode-native/README.md

 A new version will follow a `2 weeks release cycle`.
 A new version might contain new plugins support as well as version updates of already supported plugins but might also contains improvements/fixes to the tools part of the toolchain (ern-container-gen, ern-api-gen, ern-local-cli ...).
 It might also introduce new tools.

 Eventually we might release "critical fix" version updates.
 This is where the minor versioning with the git tag comes in.
-For example, if a user using `v2` of the platform finds a big bug in the container that makes it unusable in his context, we might push a fix on the `v2` branches and git tag with `v2.1`.
+For example, if a user using `v2` of the platform finds a big bug in the container that makes it unusable in his context, we might push a fix on the `v2` branch and git tag with `v2.1`.
 Then the platform update command will allow updating the `v2` version with this fix.
 Update to version should absolutely not include new dependencies or update dependency versions as it might break binary compatibility with users not running this update or already published apps.
 It should only fix deemed critical bugs, rendering the platform unusable in a given context.
 We really don't want to do that, so hopefully it will not happen too much.